Andrew4d3/aws-intro-maxi/sections/section01.md

-Steps to launce an AWS instance (EC2)
+Steps to launch an AWS instance (EC2)

 ---